 This policy is also aimed at learners who are in breach of any requirements set out in the assessment criteria.
 If there has been a failure to comply with Safety Training Awards policies or procedures or breached the term of any agreement with Safety Training Awards (“Non-Compliance”), this policy sets out the sanctions Safety Training Awards may impose in such situations.

 It is also for use by our staff to ensure they apply any sanctions in a consistent manner.

-It is important that all centre staff/personnel, including independent tutors, assessors and IQAs involved in the delivery and assessment of STA regulated qualifications are fully aware of the contents of this policy and its possible implications on your centre should you fail to comply with the requirements specified by Safety Training Awards (some of which are required of us by the regulators).
+It is important that all ATC personnel, including independent tutors, assessors, markers and IQA’s involved in the delivery and assessment of STA regulated qualifications are fully aware of the contents of this policy and its possible implications on your ATC should you fail to comply with the requirements specified by Safety Training Awards (some of which are required of us by the regulators).

 Ensuring the Standards of Our Qualifications and Units